 (3) It’s a bit heavier (about 2kg) and the bulb (motor housing at bottom of leg) is physically longer

 (4) It has a new design clamp/tilt bracket, presumably to cope with the increase in power and weight

 (5) It’s only officially offered with the 915Wh battery, although we can probably swap out to the 532Wh battery (with corresponding reduction in cost) if you’d prefer that option.

-We placed a forward order for 1103C motors as soon as we heard about them so should be amongst the, if not the, first to have them in the UK (mid March 2019).
-If previous Torqeedo new product releases are a guide to this one, then it will almost certainly go out of stock very quickly… if you think you’d like one we’re happy to take a 20% deposit now and balance when available.
+We placed a forward order for 1103C motors as soon as we heard about them and so far as we know are the first to have them in the UK (19 March 2019).
+If previous Torqeedo new product releases are a guide to this one, then it will almost certainly go out of stock very quickly… don’t delay!

 UPDATE 31 Jan 2019: The new 1103C was on display at Dusseldorf Boat Show last week, so we have now seen and touched one, although not used one on the back of a boat yet.
 It certainly seemed very quiet, with instantaneous throttle response and a much-improved clamp bracket.
 It all seemed very well-engineered, and the changes underneath are much more than the looks would suggest.
 The only downside we could see, affecting a small percentage of customers, is that the motor housing bulb (at bottom of shaft) is quite noticeably longer than either the Torqeedo1003 or the Epropulsion Spirit.
 If you want to install it in an outboard “well”, this dimension may be important.

 UPDATE 04 Feb 2019: Size of bulb (motor housing) for the 1103 is 323mm long (280 for 1003, 254mm for Epropulsion Spirit), diameter 124mm (110 for 1003, 108 for Spirit).